MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 ## Testing Bot Framework content with Power Virtual Agents
 >[!Note]
->Using Publish button in Composer does not automativally publish your Publish your Virtual Agents bot to the channels.
-Use [Publish](publication-fundamentals-publish-channels.md) feature in Power Virtual agents to publish your bot changes to the channels.
+>Using Publish button in Composer makes the changes avaliavble for testing, but does not automatically Publish your Power Virtual Agehts bot.
+Use [Publish](publication-fundamentals-publish-channels.md) feature in Power Virtual Agents to publish your bot changes to the channels.

 You can test the content you have created in Bot Framework Composer by publishing it to Power Virtual Agents and using the **Test bot** pane in Power Virtual Agents.